carpentries-incubator/reproducible-publications-quarto/_episodes/07-code-chunks-2.md

 ![Fig 4 path error](../fig/07-fig4-connection-error.PNG)

 Shoot, we got an error and it looks familiar... another file path error.
-That's because the code we are calling from within the Rmd document contains file paths to read and save the data that are relative to the `code` directory where the `02_hormone_analysis.R` resides so the paths aren't correct when run from the `.rmd` file.
+That's because the code we are calling from within the Rmd document contains file paths to read and save the data that are relative to the `code` directory where the `02_hormone_analysis.R` resides so the paths aren't correct when run from the `.Rmd` file.
 Yesh!
 All sorts of relative path chaos.

 What do we do now?
-We could go into the `02_hormone_analysis.R` file and change the relative paths to work with the `.rmd` file, but then they won't run correctly on their own.
+We could go into the `02_hormone_analysis.R` file and change the relative paths to work with the `.Rmd` file, but then they won't run correctly on their own.
 Also, this wouldn't accomplish our goal of streamlining our plot generation by running an external script.
 Ugh, what can we do???

 Well, there is a solution to this as well!
 (As with most every obstacle you run into with R).
 That solution is to change the working directory of our Rmd document - to do that we will first introduce Global knitr options.